agerista/HR_30_Days/README.md

 Consider a database table, Emails, which has the attributes First Name and Email ID.
 Given N rows of data simulating the Emails table, print an alphabetically-ordered list of people whose email address ends in gmail.com.
 [Try it!](https://www.hackerrank.com/challenges/30-regex-patterns/problem)

+### Day 29: Bitwise AND

+Task:

+Given set S = {1,2,3,..,N}.
+Find two integers, A and B (where A < B), from set S such that the value of A & B is the maximum possible and also less than a given integer, K. In this case, & represents the bitwise AND operator.
+[Try it!](https://www.hackerrank.com/challenges/30-bitwise-and/problem)